tanyaclement/cpcda18.github.io/week-06.md

 - If you are going to use your Jupyter Notebook thru our Docker Container, you'll have to do some code editing and some environment switching: build the python script in your text editor (Atom, for example), save it in your /sharedfolder (be sure it ends in .py), and then execute that file through Jupyter Notebook using the code provided in the lesson (your Jupyter Notebook is already situated in the sharedfolder so you don't have to navigate to that directory.)
 - Reference the [Wget Manual](https://www.gnu.org/software/wget/manual/wget.html) if you are curious about the code bits.

-2. *Example 1: Fetching and Parsing HTML and Example 2: URL Queries and Parsing JSON* ["Fetching and Parsing Data from the Web with OpenRefine"] (https://programminghistorian.org/lessons/fetch-and-parse-data-with-openrefine) lesson in Programming Historian by Evan Peter Williamson
+2. ["Fetching and Parsing Data from the Web with OpenRefine"](https://programminghistorian.org/lessons/fetch-and-parse-data-with-openrefine) *Example 1: Fetching and Parsing HTML and Example 2: URL Queries and Parsing JSON* in Programming Historian by Evan Peter Williamson

 Open Terminal in macOS and launch our Docker container: